Sanctuary (band): Reunion and The Year the Sun Died (2010–2015)

 On the topic of the sound of the comeback album, Dane said, "This record is not going to sound like the other two.
 It might sound very similar to the second one ('Into The Mirror Black').
-It's definitely not going to sound like the first one, because we're all a little bit older and I can't come up with a c-clamp for a scrotum and a helium tank ...
-It's not going to sound like the old ones ... it's 2011.
+It's definitely not going to sound like the first one, because we're all a little bit older and I can't come up with a c-clamp for a scrotum and a helium tank...
+It's not going to sound like the old ones... it's 2011.
 It's still gonna be that good, I think, and there's gonna be high-pitched screaming.
 I'm making sure of that.
 With Nevermore, high-pitched screaming was never really called for.
-You know, with Sanctuary ... of course it is."
+You know, with Sanctuary... of course it is."

 The band's third studio album, The Year the Sun Died, was finished in June 2014 and released on October 14 in North America and October 6 in Europe via Century Media.
 It was produced by Zeuss.
-The track listing was revealed in August 2014, artwork and the song "Arise and Purify" made available.
+The track listing was revealed in August 2014 and the album's artwork and a song "Arise and Purify" was made available.
 A lyric video for "Exitium (Anthem of the Living)" was released shortly thereafter, with the video for single "Frozen" debuting on October 7.
-Ultimately, three songs on the album did feature Dane's trademark high-pitched vocals, though the majority of the singing was more in line with the baritone and bass vocals that were featured prominently in Nevermore.
+Three songs on the album featured Dane's trademark high-pitched vocals, although the majority of the singing was more in line with the baritone and bass vocals which were featured prominently in Nevermore.

 In February 2015, Brad Hull's departure was announced, with guitarist Nick Cordle, formerly of Arsis and Arch Enemy, filling in for March and April tour dates.
-His future status with the band is currently unclear.
 Warrel Dane said the split with Brad Hull was due to "personal things that happened", that are better not to discuss in public, but said they are still friends.
 Zeuss [a.k.a.
 Chris Harris], their producer for "The Year the Sun Died", recruited Nick Cordle for the band when they found out Brad Hull would not be doing the European tour, since canceling the tour was not an option.